Hero Sports is ranking the top 100 college football teams for 2017, and the BYU Cougars came in at No. 45.

 Matt Moore of CBS Sports looked at the biggest stories in NBA Summer League and mentioned Utah Jazz guard Donovan Mitchell.

 "Outside of (Dennis) Smith, the one name on everyone's lips was Jazz first-rounder Mitchell, who dropped 37 in a loss to Memphis on Tuesday," Moore wrote.
-"He wasn't efficient (shot 31 percent) but is definitely aggressive and has the skill to be a scoring force."100 comments on this story
+"He wasn't efficient (shot 31 percent) but is definitely aggressive and has the skill to be a scoring force."

 Moore then talked about how Mitchell's performance, so far, reflects on the Denver Nuggets.